Virtual Private Cloud (VPC) provides networking functionality for the cloud-based resources and services that is global, scalable, and flexible.

 When one tunnel becomes unavailable, for e.g. down for maintenance, network traffic is automatically routed to the available tunnel for that specific VPN connection.

-To protect against a loss of connectivity in case the customer gateway becomes unavailable, a second VPN connection can be setup to the VPC and virtual private gateway by using a second customer gateway.
+To protect against a loss of connectivity in case the customer gateway becomes unavailable, a second VPN connection can be set up to the VPC and virtual private gateway by using a second customer gateway.

 Customer gateway IP address for the second VPN connection must be publicly accessible.